fs-webdev/tree-renderers/README.md

 Set of shared renderers used by the tree team.

-For an example of the output, see [https://familysearch.org/tree/styleguide#person-information]().
+For an example of the output, see the [styleguide page](https://familysearch.org/tree/styleguide#person-information).

 Setup
 ======